-- 2.1 This policy is intended to: - 2.1.1 Provide customers with accurate information on when fees are payable, or remission can be obtained when enquiring about a course with Boston College including how support may be provided by the college where fees are a barrier to participation. - 2.1.2 Ensure that the college operates accurate monitoring and receipt of programme costs, charges and refunds which is compliant with the guidance outlined by the Education and Skills Funding Agency (ESFA) and the Office for Students (OfS). - 2.1.3 Support planning and delivery of enrolment activity across the college.
+- 2.1 This policy is intended to: - 2.1.1 Provide customers with accurate information on when fees are payable, or remission can be obtained when enquiring about a course with Boston College including how support may be provided by the college where fees are a barrier to participation. - 2.1.2 Ensure that the college operates accurate monitoring and receipt of programme costs, charges and refunds which is compliant with the guidance outlined by the Office for Students (OfS). - 2.1.3 Support planning and delivery of enrolment activity across the college.